Occurrences of harm are often complex with many contributing factors. Organizations need to:

 Step 5: Create your audit tools

-Determine the demographic and care processes that you want to capture in your audit.
+Determine the demographic, and care processes that you want to capture in your audit.
 Hospitals may use existing audit tools from external organizations or create their own audit tool.
-Examples of audit tools can be found in several of the Safer Healthcare Now!
-Getting Started Kits (e.g. Surgical Site Infection, MedRec Acute Care, Preventing Falls and Injury from Falls).
-When creating an audit tool, the Improvement Resource is a valuable tool to determine the key process elements to audit.
+Here are examples of audit tools for Medication Reconciliation, and Preventing Falls and Injury from Falls.

 Step 6: Collect your data